scheb/2fa/Resources/doc/configuration.md

         cookie_secure: false           # Set the 'Secure' (HTTPS Only) flag on the trusted device cookie
         cookie_same_site: "lax"        # The same-site option of the cookie, can be "lax", "strict" or null
         cookie_domain: ".example.com"  # Domain to use when setting the cookie, fallback to the request domain if not set
+        cookie_path: "/"               # Path to use when setting the cookie

     # Backup codes feature
     backup_codes: